GalaxyPool/masternode-script/README.md

 ./roller_install.sh
 ```
 If you see your Masternode IP, Masternode PORT and Masternode ID.
 It mean you completed configuration your server.
+Check again with option 3 in script.
+Showing **Active** in green means masternode service working.

 Go to [Roller CMS](http://wallet.roller.today) to submit your masternode.